R-Chr/vitrum/docs/vitrum/install.md

 ### Installation of vitrum
 To install vitrum:

 pip install directly  from this repository.
+(Make sure you have git installed)
 ```
 pip install git+https://github.com/R-Chr/vitrum.git
 ```